 Wildfire

 Sierran Mixed Confier Wildfires are common and frequent; mortality depends on vegetation vulnerability and wildfire intensity.
 Low-mortality fires kill small trees and may consume above-ground portions of small oaks, shrubs and herbs, but do not kill large trees or below-ground organs of most oaks, shrubs and herbs which promptly re-sprout.
-High-mortality mortality fires kill trees of all sizes and may kill many of the shrubs and herbs as well.
+High-mortality fires kill trees of all sizes and may kill many of the shrubs and herbs as well.
 However, high-mortality fires typically kill only the above-ground portions of the oaks, shrubs and herbs; consequently, most oaks, shrubs and herbs promptly re-sprout from surviving below-ground organs.

 Data on fire return intervals (FRIs) are available from a few review papers.
 Skinner and Chang (1996) aggregated FRIs from the Sierra Nevada and separated pre-1850 data from total data.
 Van de Water and Safford’s 2011 review paper aggregates hundreds of articles, conference proceedings, and Landfire data on fire return intervals, with an emphasis on Californian sources.
 We also include here data from the pertinent Landfire BpS models (2007a, 2007b, 2007c, 2007d).

 Mesic Modifier For moist mixed conifer forests, Van de Water and Safford (2011) found a mean fire return interval of 16 years, median of 12 years, mean min interval of 5 years and mean max of 80 years.
-Skinner and Chang (1996) found for Douglas-fir–mixed conifer types in the Klamath mountains a median FRI of 15 years, with a minimum of 3-12 years and a maximum fo 18-59 years.
+Skinner and Chang (1996) found for Douglas-fir–mixed conifer types in the Klamath mountains a median FRI of 15 years, with a minimum of 3-12 years and a maximum of 18-59 years.
 Numbers for White fir–mixed conifer types were taken from studies in the Southern Cascades, Central Sierra, and Southern Sierra.
 Median FRI was about 12 years, with a minimum of 4 years and a maximum ranging from 24-35 years.
 Landfire’s Mediterranean California Mesic Mixed Conifer Forest and Woodland for the northern Sierra estimated fire intervals of 150 years for replacement fire, 45 years for mixed fire, and 35 years for surface fire, with an overall interval of 17 years (2007a).
 We recalculated these numbers using condition-specific information and using only high and low mortality fire categories, which resulted in an interval of 150 years for high mortality fire, 15 years for low mortality fire, and 17 years for any fire.

 Xeric Modifier For dry mixed conifer forests, Van de Water and Safford (2011) found a mean fire return interval of 11 years, median of 9 years, mean min interval of 5 years and mean max of 50 years.
 Skinner and Chang (1996) found for Ponderosa pine–mixed conifer types in the Southern Sierra and Klamath Mountains a median FRI of 11, with a minimum of 4 years and a maximum ranging from 14-46 years.
 Landfire’s Mediterranean California Dry-Mesic Mixed Conifer Forest and Woodland for the northern Sierra estimated fire intervals of 150 years for replacement fire, 35 years for mixed fire, and 17 years for surface fire, with an overall interval of 11 years (2007b).
 We recalculated these numbers using condition-specific information and using only high and low mortality fire categories, which resulted in an interval of 175 years for high mortality fire, 13 years for low mortality fire, and 12 years for any fire.